Since organic maple syrup can be expensive, I tried to find a decent homemade alternative, and hit on this gem.

-- I use pure extracts, which cost more, but taste 100% better than fake flavors.
+- I use pure maple extract, which cost more, but taste 100% better than fake maple flavoring.
 Also a tiny bit goes a long way, so don’t let the price get you down.
 In the end, this recipe will save you a ton of money over store-bought organic maple syrup.
-A bottle of store bought maple syrup can cost as much as $15 or more (for a tiny jar).
+A bottle of store bought maple syrup can cost as much as $7-$15 or more (for a tiny jar).
 If you invest in two little bottles of pure maple and vanilla extracts though, you’ll have enough ingredients to make dozens of bottles of your own homemade syrup.
-Plus, you can use the extract for other stuff.
+Plus, you can use the extract for other homemade treats.

 - I store my syrup in a little mason jar.